Dedicated (Murphy's Law album)

 Dedicated is a full-length album by the New York City hardcore punk band, Murphy's Law.
 It was released by Another Planet in 1996.

-The album is dedicated to the former bass guitar player Chuck Valle, who was killed in 1994.
-His picture appears on the back page of the CD inlay and a picture of a tattoo inscribed with the words "In Memory of Chuck" appears on the jewel case inlay.

-Production
+Production and background

 The album was produced by Daniel Rey.
 He also wrote "Green Bud".

 The personnel differed from previous recordings, but Jimmy G Drescher's vocals still provided the sound's basis.

+The label had already picked up the rights to their previous material from Profile Records and in 1994 had released a split CD with the self-titled and Back with a Bong!albums on the same disc.
+Dedicated was produced by Daniel Rey, who also wrote "Greenbud" on the album.
+It follows 1993's Good for Now EP and the 1991 studio album The Best of Times.
+Dedicated was dedicated to former bass player, Chuck Valle, who was killed in a knife related incident in 1994.
+His picture appears on the back page of the CD inlay and a picture of a tattoo inscribed with the words "In Memory of Chuck" appears on the jewel case inlay.

+The group toured in the US and Europe in support of the album.

 Critical reception

 The Washington Post wrote, "There's no evidence that the Law's energy is flagging; Todd Youth's guitar churns as fast as ever, and Jimmy G's vocals are just as raw and urgent.
 Still, the concept is a little tired."

+AllMusic stated, "Dedicated is another collection of Murphy's Law's weed-obsessed, couch potato punk anthems like 'Greenbud' and 'Bag of Snacks'.
+The catchier selections, like 'Dysfunctional Family', make the album worthwhile, and longtime fans should be pleased."